konveyor/enhancements/enhancements/forklift-2.2/must-gather-from-ui/README.md

 #### Security

-Must-gather itself needs ```cluster-admin``` role.
-It could provide sensitive information about the cluster so needs to be authorized by OpenShift RBAC.
+Must-gather itself needs ```cluster-admin``` role since it could provide sensitive information about the cluster, that is OpenShift design which needs to followed.

-- HTTP API will require ```oauth``` token and verify if the token provides ```cluster-admin``` access to the cluster
-- backend service needs a service account token/kubeconfig that will be ona PV mounted by Operator (in similar way as for other migration-toolkit components)

-The must-gather wrapper service is an administration tool serving users with oauth token for ```cluster-admin``` role, so it does not accept requests from anonymous or unknown clients, so e.g. accepting arbitrary ```image``` as API parameter seems reasonable.
+- Must-gather API requires ```oauth bearer``` token
+- The oc adm must-gather command execution uses the provided bearer token to autheticate against OpenShift cluster
+- No ServiceAccount or other secret is used

+To ensure that the must-gather result archive is provided to the right user, a hash of the provided bearer token is stored for each must-gather execution and API filters must-gather results by the bearer token hash.

 #### Resources consumption and limits